If white-water rafting, camping, and hiking float your family’s boat, try one of these rockin’ adventure vacations.

 - Gear up.
 Although outfitters typically provide most of the equipment, ask for a suggested packing list.
 Don’t forget such items as hats and high-SPF sunscreen.
 If you need serious gear, such as outdoor sleeping bags or tents, you can rent the equipment affordably from a sporting-goods store.

 - Consider less expensive options.
 If an adventure vacation organized by an outfitter doesn’t fit in your budget, check out alternatives closer to home.
 Rangers at county, state, and national parks often lead kid-oriented nature hikes and other programs.
-Check with local sporting-goods stores for affordable day and weekend adventures in your area or visit outdoor outfitters such as REI and Adventure 16 for gear and travel tips.
+Check with local sporting-goods stores for affordable day and weekend adventures in your area or visit outdoor outfitters such as Adventure 16 for gear and travel tips.

 Top Family Adventure-Tour Outfitters